November 21 & 22, 2020

-Come join us as we welcome back Jeff Cook this November for his seventh clinic at Woodside.
+Come join us as we welcome back Jeff Cook this November for his ninth clinic at Woodside.
+The Jeff Cook clinic will be held at Cottingham Farm at 10445 Secretariat Lane NE, Bainbridge Island.
 We currently have openings for riders and we always welcome auditors.
 (Contact Sara Petersen for more information 425-466-5662)

 A long time horseman, he has traveled many roads and taken many paths in his quest to remain true to himself and family.
 Over the years carving a respected place in the horse business.